elliotperviz/cmms/qm/L08/README.md

 **Questions**

-- Calculate the ideal interatomic distance<br>
+- Calculate the ideal interatomic distance

   Starting positions: atom 1: -0.5 Bohr; atom 2: 0.5 Bohr (separated by 1 Bohr).<br>
   (We specify in the input file that atoms 1 and 2 sit at 0 in the y and z axes, so we only consider the x-axis.)